Skip to content

 • All code should include type hints and have internally consistent documentation for the inputs and outputs.

-• Use absolute paths where possible and avoid using os.chdir or os.getcwd().
+• Use absolute paths and avoid using os.chdir or os.getcwd().
 This helps ensure that quacc can be run in multi-threading mode.

 • gzip large test files to save space.